Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 Saelethil got to work on a spell that would allow him to breathe on the surface of Selene.
 He managed to create a personal barrier that blocked the air around the target from dispersing.
 However, the frist renditions weren't usable, because the air within the barrier became unbreathable after a few minutes.
 Using transmutation magic, Saelethil managed to fix this issue, designing a spell that would also refresh the air inside the barrier.
 The final version of the spell is called [[Air Barrier]], and is still widely used to this day in exploration of moons and alien planets.

+After months of designing this spell and finally achieving a result he was happy with, Saelethil had decided to attempt to send his familiar to Selene once again.
+He casted the spell on

 # Chapter ?: Races
 The following are races of creatures that live on other planets.